us-utkarshsri07/VisionSpeak/README.md

 ### 🔹 Attention Mechanism

-Attention allows the model to focus on different parts of the image while generating each word.
+***Attention*** is a mechanism that allows the model to selectively focus on the most relevant parts of the input (image features) when generating each output.
+It calculates attention scores that tell the model which parts of the image to pay more attention to at each step in the caption gen process.

 Instead of compressing the image into a single vector, attention: